fatihonay/Neural-Variability-/ReadMe.md

 - Examples with applications on real neuroimaging data to observe different kind of neural and behavioral variability.

+##### Why am I interested in this issue/problem?

+Neural variability plays in the complexity and adaptibility of the nervous system.
+Instead of ignoring it, we should model, control and exploit it to enhance our understanding of human brain.

 This repository is not static and I will always update it.
 If you would like to contribute interesting ideas, please contact with me;
 fatih.onay@btu.edu.tr